PolymerLabs/iron-overlay/README.md

 ### Styling the content

 Content can be styled by passing a `<style>` element into the template.
-Styles will be scoped by creating an intermediate `shadowRoot` to host the content.
+Styles will be scoped by creating an intermediate element and hosting the content in its `shadowRoot`.

 ```html
 <iron-overlay>